 - Go to Cortana and type Settings, once found click on the same to launch the Settings app.

-- Select Update & Security category followed by Troubleshoot from the left pane on the succeeding window.
+- Select the Update & Security category followed by Troubleshoot from the left pane on the succeeding window.

 - Thereupon, move to the right pane of the same window and hit View history link.
 See Snapshot-